Whenever I work on a website, I create new pages and then I want to test to make sure that those pages work.

 If you use the default WordPress theme, you should not get any such problem.
-Although I added some plugins on various themes that would indeed start breaking things down.
+Although I added some plugins to various themes that would indeed start breaking things down.
 I think that’s pretty bad.
 But this is one good reason to test your entire website whenever you add new possibly dodgy plugins.

 Although your Niche Website should look friendly (not so professional that it looks like you are running a business), it should still be 100% functional if you want to make sure people don’t retract on clicking links.
 That is, when I go to a site that doesn’t work, I generally just leave because it makes me think it could be a hacker’s site and I would certainly not want to do business with such.

 So, at least once near the end when you feel like you have all the necessary content on your website, go through all your pages and make sure they all look good.
 That all the links are accessible.
 That all the images are visible (see section below about images!)
 And that you can access all the parts that you would want your visitors to be able to access.

 I know it’s quite a bit of work and you may be tired of that website by the time you wrote 30 to 40 articles, but it’s a very important aspect in making sure that your money is going to start pouring in soon and it’s not going to happen with a broken website.